mbakli/DistributedMobilityDB/README.md

 * Declarative Query Language
   * It provides declarative SQL functions for data partitioning as well as mapping declarative SQL queries into distributed execution strategies.

-🚧 **Please note that the extension is still under heavy development, so stay tuned for more updates and features.** 🚧
+🚧 **Please note that the extension is still under development, so stay tuned for more updates and features.** 🚧

 # Prerequisites
 - PostgreSQL >= 13